andyly25/FullStack/interviewPractice/behavioralPractice.md

     - ask for others to help when you did not realize it would take that long
 - I ask questions often

+What are your greatest strengths as a web developer?
+- organized
+What experience do you have working in a fast-paced environment?
+- retail, college?
+What technologies are you most excited to learn?
+- AI and Machine Learning

 ## Stories
 - Leadership: bring up capstone project